ConnorForan/HiddenItemManager/README.md

 ## Possible issues / concerns

-`luamod` will either remove all active effects, or try to re-load the active wisp effects from the most recent save (will most likely result in removing them all anyway since the wisps are gone).
+`luamod` will either remove all active wisp effects, or try to re-load the active wisp effects from the most recent save (will most likely result in removing them all anyway since the wisps are gone).
 Just keep that in mind when testing.

 If some kind of conflict causes wisps to disappear unexpectedly, or prevents them from spawning, the library will attempt to respawn the wisps.
 However, it will only do so 10 times in a row before giving up.
 It will print errors into the console/logs if this occurs, though.